Skip to main content

 The Commonwealth Transportation Board (CTB) will receive briefings during the study time frame.

-The first stage of the study will identify possible issues along the corridor by combining traffic and safety data with virtual public engagement in spring 2025.
-During this engagement period, the study team will share a virtual survey and ask participants to use an interactive map to provide information regarding the locations and types of issues they experience on the corridor.
+The first stage of the study identified possible issues along the corridor by combining traffic and safety data with virtual public engagement in spring 2025.
+During this engagement period, the study team shared a virtual survey and asked participants to use an interactive map to provide information regarding the locations and types of issues they experience on the corridor.

-The study team will present potential solutions during a second round of public outreach in summer 2025.
-This will take place during four in-person meetings spaced throughout the corridor.
+The study team presented potential solutions during a second round of public outreach in summer 2025.
+This took place during four in-person meetings spaced throughout the corridor.

-The final round of corridor-wide public engagement is scheduled for fall 2025.
-They will help the study team refine their recommendations, which will be presented in late 2025 to the I-81 Advisory Committee and the Commonwealth Transportation Board.
+The final round of corridor-wide public engagement took place fall 2025.
+This will help the study team refine their recommendations, which will be presented in late 2025 to the I-81 Advisory Committee and the Commonwealth Transportation Board.

 VDOT will share details and schedules of public-input opportunities on this page, as well as through news releases and social-media outreach.
 Engagement from motorists, residents, businesses and other stakeholders is vital for developing a new corridor plan that effectively addresses I-81’s current and future needs.